meilisearch/documentation/reference/api/tasks.md

 ### Delete all tasks

-You can delete all tasks by using the following filter:
+You can delete all finished tasks by using the following filter:

 <RouteHighlighter method="DELETE" route="/tasks?statuses=failed,canceled,succeeded" />